© We Know Data 2022

 We proposed a user hierarchy for the system.
 Admin, Super User, and Data Entry.
 This meant that people could quickly access only the information that was relevant to them.

 3. Managing priorities:

 Urgent actions were flagged as being needed first, such as a family running out of nappies or an urgent prescription.

 We had a process for managing services volunteers would provide, tasks that needed carrying out, and areas for notes and documents.
 Alerts were shown on a dashboard and they related to people and not just tasks.
 For example, if a resident is flagged as potentially vulnerable and their database records have not been modified, a task can be created for a volunteer to check on them.

 We added the ability to send triggered text messages.
 For example, sending a text message to someone who is isolating to check whether they are satisfied that the task is complete and to ask if there is anything else they need.

-One of the biggest challenges when creating a database for such a broad range of people is how they can access it.
-This is particularly important as many elderly users do not have access to a computer or may not be confident using technology.
+One of the biggest challenges when creating a system for such a broad range of people is how they can access it.
+Many elderly users do not have access to a computer or may not be confident using technology.
 To facilitate this, we built a system to allow service users (the self-isolated residents) to send a text message to a designated phone number, stating their postcode and what they require.
 The dashboard was Web-Based meaning volunteers could access it on smartphones and laptops.